MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 }
 ```

 We sorted the particles front-to-back, and still used a solid style shader to clip, not blend, transparent pixels.
-This technique handles a large number of particles, avoiding costly overdraw even on lower-powered machines.
+This technique handles a large number of particles even on lower-powered machines, avoiding costly overdraw.

 ## Try transparent particle clouds

-The solid particles provided an organic feel to the shapes of the clouds, but still needed something to capture the fluffiness of clouds.
+The solid particles provided an organic feel to the cloud shapes, but still needed something to capture the fluffiness of clouds.
 We decided to try a custom solution for high-end graphics cards that introduces transparency.
 We simply switched the initial sorting order of the particles, and changed the shader to use the textures alpha.

 ![Image that shows fluffy clouds.](images/fluffy-clouds-700px.jpg)